 There is limited parking for cars at the house and there are no reserved parking spots or an adjacent parking lot.
-You may park on some of the surrounding streets and walk to the house.
+All parking is parallel to the curbside.
+As a courtesy to neighbors, please DO NOT park on the same side of the street as the Historic House.
+You may park on the opposite side of the street, or on some of the surrounding streets and walk to the house.
 Be mindful that the house is in a residential neighborhood.

-Photography, of any sort, or the use of audio recording devices inside the Patsy Cline Historic House during times open to the public is prohibited.
-The grounds and backyard of the Patsy Cline Historic House are closed to the public when the house is not open for tours.
+The grounds and backyard of the Patsy Cline Historic House are only open to the public during times when the house is open for tours.